ThompsonBethany01/natural-language-processing-exercises/README.md

 # Natural Language Processing Exercises
-> Copmleted by Bethany Thompson in the Darden Codeup Cohort
+> Completed by Bethany Thompson in the Darden Codeup Cohort

 ## About NLP
 - NLP or Natural Language Processing (not Neurolinguistic Processing).